Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company has deployed an application on Amazon EC2 instances in a single `VPC`.
 The company has placed the EC2 instances in a private subnet in the `VPC`.
 The EC2 instances need access to Amazon S3 buckets that are in the same AWS Region as the EC2 instances.
 A SysOps administrator must provide the EC2 instances with access to the S3 buckets without requiring any changes to the EC2 instances or the application.
 The EC2 instances must not have access to the internet.
 Which solution will meet these requirements?

-- [x] Create an S3 gateway endpoint that uses the default gateway endpoint policy.
+- [x] Create a S3 gateway endpoint that uses the default gateway endpoint policy.
 Associate the private subnet with the gateway endpoint.
-- [ ] Create an S3 interface endpoint.
+- [ ] Create a S3 interface endpoint.
 Associate the EC2 instances with the interface endpoint.
 - [ ] Configure a `NAT` gateway.
 Associate the private subnet with the `NAT` gateway.
 - [ ] Configure a proxy EC2 instance.
 Update the private subnet route tables to route traffic through the proxy EC2 instance.
 Configure the proxy to route all S3 requests to the target S3 bucket.